On March 28th, the low-cost Icelandic airline announced that it is ceasing its operations.

 This was somewhat of a reaction to the questionable decision to acquire new Airbus aircraft, moving farther away from the low-cost model.
 Compromising the homogeneity of its fleet turned out to be catastrophic.

 "One of the mistakes that I made, that Wow made in the last 18 months, was that we were moving away from the low-cost model," Mogensen stated.

 WOW Air had been in talks with its rival hoping to raise some funds to stay afloat.
 A big portion of the money was supposed to cover the growing pile of compensation claims.

-Failing to honour the compensation claims would've resulted in a storm of lawsuits, which could have only accelerated the inevitable bankruptcy.
+Failing to honor the compensation claims would've resulted in a storm of lawsuits, which could have only accelerated the inevitable bankruptcy.

 Passengers Won't Get their Compensation

 While some airlines like the Lufthansa Group stepped in and offered a 25% discount on ticket prices to passengers who had purchased a WOW Air ticket, no airline is volunteering to pay their flight compensation on behalf of the Icelandic low cost.

 Unfortunately for passengers who had already submitted a compensation claim against WOW Air, it's highly unlikely that they will ever see their money.

 Roughly speaking, every other creditor will get priority over the passengers and the proceeds from the liquidation will go to investors and suppliers first.

 Those who have purchased insurance should check their policy as soon as possible.
 Passengers are also advised to contact their credit card provider, as some of them may include protection in these circumstances.